Affiliate Marketing Vs Dropshipping? Which Is More Profitable in 2024?

 Affiliate marketing provides a way to earn money by recommending other products or services.
 This style of marketing works through the power of recommendations.

 Most marketers will be familiar with influencers.
 Influencers may or may not use affiliate marketing as part of their brand strategy.
 Influencers are at the forefront of affiliate marketing because they take advantage of parasocial interaction – that is, the idea that celebrities and online personalities create one-way relationships with fans, where the audience feels familiar with them and sees them as a friend or family member.
-In fact, data has shown that influencers are more trusted than celebrities, with 50 per cent of millennials trusting influencers for product recommendations compared to 38 per cent who trust celebrities.
+The data has shown that micro-influencers are more trusted than celebrities.
+In fact, 85 per cent trust influencer sponsored posts more than celebrity endorsements.
+When the audience sees relatability, their trust factor increases, making influencer recommendations more impactful.
 It’s no longer just physical friends and family we trust, but our online friends (and brands) who we have never met.
 Of course, this trust doesn’t just appear overnight but requires a knowledge of the social media platform and a consistent effort to cultivate a following.

 Types of affiliate marketing